robertah/nlu_project/README.md

 ### Files
-- **config.py** - Contains of the configuration variables used in the project
+- **config.py** - Contains the configuration variables used in the project
 - **data_utilities.py** - Used for data preprocessing (tokenizing first 28 words of sentence, adding special tokens (`<bos>`, `<eos>`, `<unk>`, `<pad>`),...)
 - **training_utils.py** - Contains conversion from word to vector (and vice versa), and creates batches for training purposes